singnet/snet-daemon/README.md

 * **pvt_key_for_metering** (optional;only applies if `free_call_enabled` is set to true)
 This is used for authentication between daemon and the metering service in the context of free calls.
-Daemon will send a signature signed by its private key , metering service will already have the public key corresponding to this Daemon ,metering service will ensure that the signer it receives matches the public key configured at its end.
+Daemon will send a signature signed by this private key , metering service will already have the public key corresponding to this Daemon ,metering service will ensure that the signer it receives matches the public key configured at its end.
 This is mandatory only when free calls is enabled.